Erfaniaa/thatcher-effect-dataset-generator/README.md

 # Thatcher Effect Dataset Generator

-Using OpenCV to apply [Thatcher effect](https://en.wikipedia.org/wiki/Thatcher_effect) on [CelebA dataset](https://www.kaggle.com/jessicali9530/celeba-dataset)
+Using OpenCV to apply [Thatcher effect](https://en.wikipedia.org/wiki/Thatcher_effect) on a set of face images

 ## Example